christofalpo/katello-ansible-playbook/README.md

 # Ansible playbook to deploy foreman with katello scenario

-Ansible playbook to deploy katello and foreman on CentOS7.
+Ansible playbook to deploy katello and foreman on Enterprise Linux 8.

 Directory structure is as below: